-Commissioning is the procedure employed by the user before putting Kvaser Air Bridge units into service.
+Commissioning is the procedure employed by the user before putting Kvaser Air Bridge devices into service.
 The commissioning can be performed using the Kvaser Air Bridge Utility tool or by exchanging special messages between the Kvaser Air Bridge and a user appliction over the connected CAN bus segment.
-Commissioning involves allocation of roles to the devices (Master unit or Slave unit) and the configuration of keys to establish a user specific private domain of Kvaser Air Bridge devices, to prevent unwanted pairing with Kvaser Air Bridge devices belonging to other users.
+The latter is only possible for Kvaser Air Bridge 'one-to-any' devices.

-See the Kvaser Air Bridge Management Interface Description for guidance related to commissioning and pairing.
+Refer to the Kvaser Air Bridge Management Interface Description for guidance related to commissioning and management of the devices.